kirahowe/workshops/bobkonf_2025/README.md

 release Clean, build, and deploy all at once
 ```

 You can update the bb tasks to publish your own version of the book using `quarto publish`, to any of the many available free options it supports.
-If you want to use quarto publish with your own account, update the details in `bin/_publish.yml`.
+If you want to use quarto-pub with your own account, update the details in `bin/_publish.yml`.